Learn more about any member of our team and board by clicking on the pictures.

 School: University of Indiana, BS Accounting.
 University of South Carolina, Masters in International Business Studies.

-Family: Married with 3 young children
+Family: Married to Joanne with three (mostly) grown children

 Specialty: investing in impact companies and mentoring entrepreneurs